 We had one team dominate the circuit and they won Round 1 decisively.
 We then had a snack break waiting for all of the teams to come back.

-Then we explained the last two challenges to the teams.
-They were simple and the first team to finish them was to run to the nearby Pit Stop mat.
+Then for the final leg, we explained the last two challenges to the teams.
+They were simple and the first team to finish them was to run to their final destination, the nearby Pit Stop mat.

 Drink the Smoothies

-We randomly lined up all the smoothies from Round 1, then each team, in the order that they’d completed Round 1, choose a smoothie to drink.
+We randomly lined up all the smoothies from Round 1, then each team, in the order that they’d completed Round 1, chose a smoothie to drink.

 If the team knew they had made a yummy smoothie and could recognize it, they could choose it if it was still available.
 If not, they were stuck with a smoothie made by a different team.